mvdicesare/DogsC/README.md

 #### Model Objects:
 You will need two model objects in this project.
 A model representing a dog breed and a dog sub-breed.

-Create a new Cocoa Touch sublcess of `NSObject` for each of these three model objects.
+Create a new Cocoa Touch sublcess of `NSObject` for each of these two model objects.

 *Add properties for the following model objects.
 Use the json trees above to determins the type of each property.
 Assume all properties should be nonatomic and readonly: